SafetyCulture/jwt-authentication/README.md

 [Json Web Tokens](http://jwt.io/) (JWTs) are a secure way to represent claims that are to be transferred between two parties.
 However on its own JWT does not provide an end to end authentication mechanism.
 Some of the missing pieces include key distribution, default token expiry and a standard set of claims.
-The JWT Micro Service Helper is a solution to these problems.
+The JWT Authentication is a solution to these problems.

 ##Features